duh/duh/README.md

 # welcome

-hi, I'm a first-year Computer Science student 🤓🤓🤓🤓
+hi, I'm a first-year Computer Science student 🤓🤓🤓🤓<br>
 I have a basic understanding of many languages, but mainly focus on JS, Python, and more recently Java.

 ### about me